WinRed: History

 WinRed merged Revv, a Republican payment processing firm founded in December 2014 by Gerrit Lansing, and DataTrust, the party's voter data repository.
+Data Trust helped to connect the platform with the party's broader voter data and digital infrastructure.
 The platform allows one-click donations.

-In 2019, the RNC and the Trump administration applied heavy pressure to motivate all Republican campaigns to use the platform.
-In April 2020, the platform expanded from its previous representation of only federal-level candidates and opened support to state- and local-level races.
+At the time of WinRed's launch, Trump publicly endorsed the platform on Twitter, a move intended to encourage its adoption among Republican campaigns and donors.
+In April 2020, the platform expanded from its previous representation of only federal-level candidates and began supporting state- and local-level races.

+Republican Party committees and the Trump campaign were among the first users of WinRed, and it was subsequently made available to Republican candidates at all levels of government.
+Party officials have said that no one will be required to use it.

+In 2020, Republican candidates raised more than $275 million on WinRed, with $142 million raised in June.
+By this time, more than 90% of Republican House and Senate members were on the platform, and over 1,300 campaigns used it to raise money.

+In 2021, Trump's political operation moved its merchandise and fundraising activities to WinRed as part of efforts to rebuild its small-dollar fundraising infrastructure.
+It runs the largest merchandise store through WinRed's platform.
+By 2026, WinRed reported that campaigns using its e-commerce platform had sold more than $250 million in merchandise since the launch of its Zero-Touch Merchandise system in 2019.
+WinRed also said that the average donation tied to a merchandise purchase is about 32 percent higher than a typical online contribution.

+Organization

+WinRed is an online fundraising platform used by Republican candidates, campaigns, and committees.

+Groups that use WinRed pay a 3.2% credit card processing fee for donations over $500, and 3.94% for all other donation amounts.

 Federal Election Commission reporting

-WinRed says that it reports all contributions processed to federal campaigns to the Federal Election Commission, regardless of the amount.
+WinRed reports all contributions processed to federal campaigns to the Federal Election Commission.
 When a candidate for a federal election raises money through WinRed, WinRed serves as a conduit for election law purposes.
-When donations pass through a conduit such as WinRed or ActBlue donors names and contributions are itemized and reported and made publicly available on the Internet.
+When donations pass through a conduit such as WinRed or ActBlue donors names and contributions are itemized, reported, and made publicly available on the Internet.

-By contrast, small donors of up to $200 are not automatically reported to the FEC if they contributed directly to a federal campaign committee.
+By contrast, small donations of up to $200 are not automatically reported to the FEC if they contributed directly to a federal campaign committee.

-In 2024 the Institute for Free Speech sued the FEC over the discrepancy whereby small donors utilizing conduits WinRed or ActBlue are automatically made public but same-sized direct donations are not.
+In 2024, the Institute for Free Speech sued the FEC over a discrepancy whereby small donors utilizing conduits WinRed or ActBlue are automatically made public, but same-sized direct donations are not.